davidedc/Rapture-index-cors-api/readme.md

 # How

 This project runs on Google App Engine, which is a server solution that is practically free.
 This server parses the Rapture Index website (only if any requests are made, and at most once every hour) and serves the resulting JSON.
-Just do a GET on http://rapture-index-cors-api.appspot.com/ (or ```curl http://rapture-index-cors-api.appspot.com/ ``` ) to get the JSON with the data.
+Just do an AJAX GET on http://rapture-index-cors-api.appspot.com/ (or ```curl http://rapture-index-cors-api.appspot.com/ ``` from the command line) to get the JSON with the data.
 You can see a nice visualisation of the JSON clicking on [this link](http://jsonviewer.stack.hu/#http://rapture-index-cors-api.appspot.com/)

 You can use my server (until it costs me) or just set up your own Google App Engine server.